Hausdorff dimension of Gauss--Cantor sets and two applications to classical Lagrange and Markov spectra: Algorithm for computing the Hausdorff dimension

 \subsubsection{An upper bound for the number of unique rows and columns}

-\begin{definition} We call the word $w^\prime = w_n \ldots w_1$ the semordnilap or reverse of the word $w = w_1 \ldots w_n$. \end{definition} The structure of the set of forbidden words we consider implies that the reduced Markov matrix is a square matrix. \begin{remark} If the set of forbidden words includes every word together with its reverse, then the number of pairwise different columns in the Markov matrix is equal to the number of pairwise different rows. \end{remark}
+\begin{definition} We call the word $w^\prime = w_n \ldots w_1$ the semordnilap or reverse of the word $w = w_1 \ldots w_n$. \end{definition} It is easy to see that if the set of forbidden words includes every word together with its reverse, then the number of pairwise different columns in the Markov matrix is equal to the number of pairwise different rows.
+In particular, the structure of the set of forbidden words we consider implies that the reduced Markov matrix is a square matrix.

-We need the following notation for the sequel. \begin{definition} For any $ 1 \le k \le n-1$ we call a subword $ w_k \ldots w_1$ \emph{a suffix} of the word $w_n \ldots w_1$ and a subword $w_n \ldots w_{k+1}$ \emph{a prefix} of the word $w_n \ldots w_1$. \end{definition} We now want to give an absolute upper bound on the number of unique columns or, equivalently, rows, of the reduced Markov matrix $\widehat M$ in terms of forbidden words. \begin{proposition} Assume that there are $k$ forbidden words which have~$S$ different suffixes in total.
-Then the number of pairwise distinct columns in the Markov matrix is no more than $S+1$. \end{proposition} \begin{remark} Note that the total number of suffixes $S$ is bounded by the sum of the lengths of all forbidden words: $S \le \sum\limits_{j=1}^k r_k$. \end{remark}
+We need the following notation for the sequel. \begin{definition} For any $ 1 \le k \le n-1$ we call a subword $ w_k \ldots w_1$ \emph{a suffix} of the word $w_n \ldots w_1$ and a subword $w_n \ldots w_{k+1}$ \emph{a prefix} of the word $w_n \ldots w_1$. \end{definition} We now want to give an absolute upper bound on the number of unique columns or, equivalently, rows, of the reduced Markov matrix $\widehat M$ in terms of forbidden words. \begin{proposition} Assume that there are $k$ forbidden words which have~$P$ different suffixes in total.
+Then the number of pairwise distinct rows in the Markov matrix is no more than $P+1$.
+Similarly, the number of pairwise distinct suffixes gives an upper bound on the number of pairwise distinct columns. \end{proposition}

-The first step is to identify all the words which contain a forbidden word as a subword, since all of them give the zero row (or column) in the transition matrix.
+The first step in the computation, as outlined in Algorithm~\ref{alg:combi}, is to identify all the words which contain a forbidden word as a subword, since all of them give the zero row (or column) in the transition matrix.
 After removing them from our consideration, we obtain the set of allowed words.